AmeenNoor/halal-shop/README.md

 # Credits
 - The GitHub repository was created using the "Code Institute template."
 You can find the template at: [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template).

+- The concepts for toast notifications, 404 & 500 error pages, Allauth integration, and the profile app were adopted from the [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1).

 - The carousel/slideshow code in use has been adapted by [W3Schools](https://www.w3schools.com/bootstrap5/tryit.asp?filename=trybs_carousel2).